pmahalan/day_planner/README.md

 # My Day Planner

-In the Day Planner assignment, I was able to build a website which practiced utilizing local memory storage.
+In the Day Planner application, I was able to build a website which practiced utilizing local memory storage.
 Additionally, I had an opportunit to use libraries such as jQuery and moments.js for the first time.

 The site consists of a table which displays horizontal rows for each hour of the work day, beginning with 9 a.m. and ending with 5 p.m.
 In addition to denoting the hour, each row contains a form for user input and a "save" button.
 Once the user inputs their plans for any given hour, that input is saved to their browser's local storage when they click the "save" button.
 I was able to accomplish this functionality through the use of jQuery methods.